-13 The Economic Regulation Authority (ERA) provides the Executive Officer, RCP Support and other resources to support the Panel, in accordance with the subregulation 23(2) of the Energy Industry (Rule Change Panel) Regulations 2016.
+The Economic Regulation Authority (ERA) provides the Executive Officer, RCP Support and other resources to support the Panel, in accordance with the subregulation 23(2) of the Energy Industry (Rule Change Panel) Regulations 2016.

-- guidelines around the procurement of additional resources to support the Panel in the short or longer-term; and - provision of feedback to the annual ERA budget processes, which establish the base resource allocation for Panel support for each financial year.
+- the scheduling of Proposals into a coordinated RCP Support work plan, based on the scheduling assessment factors and the available resources; - ongoing monitoring, reporting and adjustment of the work plan to reflect progress against targets and account for internal and external changes; - guidelines around the procurement of additional resources to support the Panel in the short or longer-term; and - provision of feedback to the annual ERA budget processes, which establish the base resource allocation for Panel support for each financial year.